 When we look at any bike that doesn’t utilize pedal assist and touts a motor power of over 5KW (that’s over five times our most powerful motor), we tread further away from the realm of electric bicycles.
 Truly, they fall into a class of their own that exists somewhere between e-bikes and motorbikes and mopeds.
 And, they’re not allowed on many bike trails or in National Parks.
 So before you make a decision, ensure you’re fully understanding what kicking up the speed might preclude you from accessing.

 The Three E-Bike Classifications

-As the technology of fat tire electric mountain bikes becomes more sophisticated and more people around the globe buy and explore on their e-bikes, local and national authorities are creating more legislation to ensure that all user groups can coexist in smart ways that promote a positive experience for all.
+As the technology of electric mountain bikes becomes more sophisticated and more people around the globe buy and explore on their e-bikes, local and national authorities are creating more legislation to ensure that all user groups can coexist in smart ways that promote a positive experience for all.

 Recently, there was a monumental announcement from the National Forest Service that paves the way for allowing local governing bodies to decide where and how e-bikes can be used on trails owned and managed by the U.S. Forest Service.
 Part of what this announcement does is further sharpen the language around the three classifications of electric bikes.
 Yes, this is a positive step for e-bikes, but it is also something of which you should be well aware when you’re thinking about your need for speed.